CoronaAPI/Landingpage/docs/guide/README.md

 2. You are a healthcare worker / government employee / anyone else who may have other (accurate) COVID-19 Data you would like to add to

-::: I want to consume data
+::: details I want to consume data

 To get started consuming our data you can checkout our Swagger Docs for the endpoints here: [corona.ndo.dev/api-docs](https://corona.ndo.dev/api-docs/swagger-ui)